Skip to main content

 More Control on Who Your Rent to

-Unlike a long-term agreement, a short-term agreement provides you some flexibility on who’s renting your property.
-With a month-to-month agreement, if you wish to part ways with your tenant all you’ll need to do is serve them with a 15 days’ notice to terminate their lease.
+Unlike fixed-term leases or a long-term agreement, a short-term agreement provides you some flexibility on who’s renting your rental property.
+With a month-to-month agreement, if you wish to part ways with your tenant all you’ll need to do is serve them with a 15 days’ proper notice to terminate their lease.

 This kind of flexibility can come in handy especially if you’re just starting out as a landlord.
 You can use it to see what works and what doesn’t when it comes to the leasing process.